-Kei Kawashima-Ginsberg, Ph.D., is the Director of CIRCLE.
+Kei Kawashima-Ginsberg is the Newhouse Director of CIRCLE.
 She oversees CIRCLE’s wide-ranging portfolio of research and impact projects with its diverse partners and for audience groups.
 Kei has a background in Community Psychology and Social-Emotional Learning, which she applies to various projects at CIRCLE.
-Kei has a Ph.D. in Clinical Psychology (Child and Family subspecialty) from Loyola University Chicago but identifies as a community psychologist.
 Before coming to CIRCLE, Kei worked with young people and families at a public high school, and at an emergency room and community health center as a therapist in training.
 Working with people who faced numerous structural challenges made her want to work with systems that created those challenges in the first place, which attracted her to CIRCLE.

 Abby is well-versed in the wide range of youth civic and political engagement efforts and practice, and brings a broad view of the institutions and interventions that can make up ecosystems for civic development among all youth.
 She is most interested in how to effect change in community, institutional, and political systems to reduce inequality.
 Abby has been cited by news outlets such as The New York Times, CSPAN, NPR, and PolitiFact.
 Learn more